 Most are commonly found in the in the South West but can be found anywhere from sea level to 10,000 feet in the mountains, desert, swamp, prairie and forest terrain

-Being cold blooded, Rattlesnakes rely on their environment for their temperature regulation.
+Being cold-blooded, Rattlesnakes rely on their environment for their temperature regulation.
 They are most active in spring and early summer when temperatures are mild.
 In the morning it is very common to see the snakes basking in the sun in open areas or on rocks in order to warm up from the night before.
 In winter and areas of cold as many as a hundred snakes will shelter together in dens and hibernate.

 Rattlesnakes are known of course for the rattle on the end of their tail.
 This rattle is made up of segments of keratin, that when rubbed together produce the snake’s famous buzz.
-A snake will gain a new rattle segment every time it sheds its skin, however this isn’t a reliable measure of the snake’s age as rattles can be lost and damaged.
+A snake will gain a new rattle segment every time it sheds its skin however, this isn’t a reliable measure of the snake’s age as rattles can be lost and damaged.

 The majority of humans bitten are young males who have been consuming alcohol. (never say hold my beer and watch this) The majority of Rattlesnakes when biting their prey will inject a hemotoxin from their hollow fangs.
-This toxin effects blood cells and quickly kills the snake’s usual prey such as rodents.
-In humans the toxin causes extreme pain, swelling, nausea and eventually organ and tissue damage.
+This toxin affects blood cells and quickly kills the snake’s usual prey such as rodents.
+In humans, the toxin causes extreme pain, swelling, nausea, and eventually organ and tissue damage.

 Hikers and campers can take simple precautions to avoid being accidentally bitten by a Rattlesnake.
 When hiking you should always wear boots and loose pants.
-Never step over logs or into brush you cannot see.
+Never step over logs or into a brush you cannot see.
 These are a favorite resting place for snakes.